Two-Chapter Excerpt from Erik's Revelation

 Sam made a grunting noise, indicating he understood.
 “Ahh… And you’re not sure what you’ll discover… Alaska’s a big place, Erik.
 I wouldn’t worry too much about digging up skeletons.”

 “Me, too, Erik!”
 Sam patted him on the back.
 “All right then, go find us some horses and a trainer.
-We have plenty of time until season starts.
+We have plenty of time until the season starts.
 Although, knowing my sociable wife, she’ll want to start talking about the possibilities and booking tours now.”

 No way could Adam Belgarde be his real father.
 The memory of the other people in his past was grainy, but it was there, embedded into his brain for as long as he could remember.